| |

 The Seattle Center area offers many great options to enjoy the summer.
 The fountain at the Seattle Center is one of my kids’ favorite areas to hang out on a hot day.
 You can then explore the Gates Foundation Visitor Center across the street completely free and much more!
 These are our favorite free and cheap ideas for this area, but be sure to scroll down for some of Seattle’s bigger attractions also located in this area (Space Needle, EMP, Pacific Science Center & more).

-If you want to know more about how to get around the downtown Seattle area checkout the transportations here.
+If you want to know more about how to get around the downtown Seattle area, check out the transportation here.

 seattle center fountain seattle staycation idea